flutter/website/src/debugging.md

 created by calling
 [`PerformanceOverlay.allEnabled()`](https://docs.flutter.io/flutter/widgets/PerformanceOverlay/PerformanceOverlay.allEnabled.html).)

-This will show two graphs.
+This shows two graphs.
 The top one is the time spent by the GPU thread, the bottom one is the time spent by the CPU thread.
 The white lines across the graphs show 16ms increments along the vertical axis;
 if the graph ever goes over one of these lines then you are running at less than 60Hz.
 The horizontal axis represents frames.
-The graph is only updated when your application paints, so if it is idle the graph will stop moving.
+The graph is only updated when your application paints, so if it is idle the graph stops moving.

-This should always be done in release mode, since in debug mode performance is intentionally sacrificed in exchange for expensive asserts that are intended to aid development, and thus the results will be misleading.
+This should always be done in release mode, since in debug mode performance is intentionally sacrificed in exchange for expensive asserts that are intended to aid development, and thus the results are misleading.

 ## Material grid